OxoGhost01/drl_leaning/README.md

 Have fun !

-PS : python 3.10.12 is (for now) the best python versino to follow the course and to do some DRL
+PS : python 3.10.12 is (for now) the best python version to follow the course and to do some DRL